matthewlehner/matthewlehner.net/source/2015-07-30-using-webpack-with-phoenix-and-elixir.html.markdown

 Let's begin with a new Phoenix application, we won't be using the `--no-brunch` flag. `--no-brunch` assumes that you'll be managing your frontend assets statically and changes the directory structure slightly.
-It's easier to remove brunch rather than recreate the directory structure manually.
+It's easier to remove Brunch rather than recreate the directory structure manually.

 When you're asked to install dependencies, say no.